Somfic/documentation/eliteapi/voiceattack/getting-started/installation.md

 ## VoiceAttack/Apps folder

-Each VoiceAttack plugin must be placed inside a subfolder in the VoiceAttack/Apps directory.
+Each VoiceAttack plugin must be placed inside a sub-folder in the VoiceAttack/Apps directory.
 This Apps folder can be found in your installation directory.
 Depending on how you acquired VoiceAttack your installation folder may vary.

 |Platform|Path|
 |---|---|